If you want to increase your blog traffic, one of the best ways to do this is by using Pinterest.

 Due to how Pinterest lays out their pins, it is to your advantage to ensure that your pin is taller than it is wide.

 The ideal pin size is 735 x 1102 pixels, or somewhere around there.
 If you need a bit more room feel free to make it taller, but going any wider than that won’t do anything due to Pinterest’s restrictions.
-I size my my pins at 700×1050, and do well with those dimensions.
+I size my my pins at this dimension, and my images are doing well on Pinterest.

 So why vertical pins?
 Well, when you make pins that are short, they easily get lost in the plethora of vertical pins around it.
 If you want your pins to stand out, vertical images are the way to go.